The Christmas cheer continues! I added some Christmas decor to our little makeshift back foyer …

 Have you decorated your foyers for Christmas yet?
 They might be small rooms, but even just a few decorations can make them feel more festive!

-If you want to see more of our house decked out for Christmas, you can see our Christmas living room here …
+You can see more of our house decked out for Christmas in these posts:

 Remember to hop around to see all of the other bloggers’ gorgeous Christmas decorating ideas!
 I’m loving all the beautiful holiday inspiration this year.